DevPatel3547/AlgorithmicTradingModel/README.md

 - **Live Trading**: Real-time trading execution.
 - **Paper Trading**: Risk-free paper trading support.

+I'll be updating the code soon when the new features are available.
 Stay tuned for these exciting updates, and feel free to contribute or suggest new features!

 ## Table of Contents